alexandrepalaoro/coreidae-antennae/README.md

 - `Coreidae_Adults.csv` — contains the classification of each antennomere and links to the images we used to categorize antennal morphology in adults.
 Also has links to primary taxonomic descriptions in a few instances.
 - `Coreidae_Nymphs_Full.csv` — contains the classification of each antennomere and links to the images we used to categorize antennomere morphology in nymphs.
 This is the full file; we collapsed it into genus for the analyses.
-- `antennae-evol.Rmd` — the RMarkdown source of the report: the analyses as they were actually run, with the prose that explains each step.
+- `antennae-evol.Rmd` — the RMarkdown source of the report: the analyses as they were actually run, with comments that explains each step.
 - `antennae-evol.html` — the knitted report produced from `antennae-evol.Rmd`.

 ##### Code: